-14 Horizon Scanning - Milestones 2022-23 Consultation in Feb 2022, Planning Consultations with LAF, Volunteers Updates would set out the council's targets and objectives for the year ahead.
+Horizon Scanning - Milestones 2022-23 Consultation in Feb 2022, Planning Consultations with LAF, Volunteers Updates

+Jacqui Wheeler said that the Milestones consultation was due soon, which would set out the council's targets and objectives for the year ahead.
 If there were areas for improvement, LAF Members were suggested to get in touch.
 The south west Maidenhead place making consultation was also coming up.
 The Oxfordshire Countryside Access Forum were currently considering the vulnerability of public rights of way to severe weather and the impact this could have, it was something that rights of way teams needed to consider.
 Jacqui Wheeler suggested that any issues could be brought forward by Members to be considered by the LAF.